for Veterans and the Public

 Enzymes are proteins found in your body that speed up certain chemical reactions.
 Liver enzymes perform these jobs within the liver.
 Two of the common ones are known as "AST" and "ALT."

 The damage to the liver can come from viruses, such as the hepatitis C virus, over-the-counter drugs, and prescription and street drugs.
-If your VA doctor starts you on a certain medication, he or she may need to monitor your blood chemistries to make sure the medication is not causing further harm to your liver.
+If your provider starts you on a certain medication, they may need to monitor your blood chemistries to make sure the medication is not causing further harm to your liver.

 Results of liver enzyme tests

 Usually, this means the liver is healthy.
 However, a patient may have normal liver enzymes levels but still have liver damage.